emiliorizzo/video_data/README.md

 ## Introduction

+This module retrieve data from youtube and vimeo APIs.
-This module is similar to video_embed_field and complement it providing tokens
+Some features are similar to video_embed_field field module but can be used to complement it.

-Motivation.... complement html5_media...etc
-(INCOMPLETE)
+###Motivation

+- Ad Configurable API KEY for youtube API v3.
+- Provide tokens to auto title Videos
+(WIP) - Extends html5_media features

 ## Description
  This module have 2 modules: